asterics/FABI/Documentation/UserManual/Fabi User Manual.md

 ## *SLOTS Tab*: Using Configuration Slots

 Various action assignments for the buttons can be stored in up to 10 memory locations (*configuration slots*).
 The active configuration slot can also be changed during operation, e.g. via a specific button (see actions).
 As soon as the FABI device is supplied with power via the USB cable, the first configuration slot is automatically activated.
-The slots can be created and managed by opening the *SLOTS Tab*, see figure 8:
+The slots can be created and managed by opening the *SLOTS Tab*, see Figure 9:

 ![Abbildung8](./Bilder/ENabb8.PNG)

-*Figure 8*: Creating, changing and deleting configuration slots (*Slots Tab*).
+*Figure 9: Creating, changing and deleting configuration slots (*Slots Tab*).

 In the top center, the dropdown selection box **Select slot** shows the currently active slot name.
 By clicking the selection box, all existing slots are shown and the active slot can be changed.
 In *Slot configuration* list you can see all the available slots as well, with the active slot being displayed in bold letters.
 Here you can change the active slot by clicking one of the inactive slot names.
 Furthermore, the color of each individual slot can be assigned by clicking **Set color**, which opens a pop-up color selection box.
 The color which is chosen here will be displayed on the FABI device via a built-in mulicolor led whenever the slot is activated.  ***Note*** that this function is only available in the new version (PCB version) of the FABI system.